Chinmayi Sripada

-She is the founder and CEO of a translation services company Blue Elephant, a skincare company importing K-beauty to India - Skinroute formerly Isle Of Skin, and a medi-spa Deep Skin Dialogues in Chennai and Hyderabad.
-She is often credited as Chinmayee and was credited as Indai Haza which means "Angel of Music,"(named by composer A. R. Rahman for one of his songs - I Miss You da).
+She is the founder and CEO of a translation services company Blue Elephant, a skincare company importing K-beauty to India, Skinroute (formerly Isle Of Skin), and a medi-spa Deep Skin Dialogues in Chennai and Hyderabad.

+She is often credited as Chinmayee and was credited as Indai Haza which means "Angel of Music" (by composer A. R. Rahman for one of his songs - I Miss You da).
 She is also a social activist often raising her voice against issues faced by women and has been one of the faces of the second wave of #MeToo movement in India.